-- All directors and NEOs are subject to the Corporation's Insider Trading Policy which contains a prohibition on engaging in hedging and pledging transactions involving the Corporation's securities. - The Compensation Committee has set the grant date for annual equity awards to be the close of business on the second full business day after our annual equity awards to be the close of business on the second full business day after - The Compensation Committee utilizes the services of an independent compensation consultant who does not provide any other services to the Corporation and has the authority to retain any advisor it deems necessary to fulfill its obligations. - The Corporation's equity compensation plans do not permit repricing of previously granted stock options without stockholder approval. - The Corporation has not authorized any multi-year guaranteed bonuses. - The Corporation does not provide tax "gross-ups" on severance payments or perquisites.
+- All directors and NEOs are subject to the Corporation's Insider Trading Policy which contains a prohibition on engaging in hedging and pledging transactions involving the Corporation's securities. - The Compensation Committee has set the grant date for annual equity awards to be the close of business on the second full business day after our announcement of fiscal year-end earnings. - The Compensation Committee utilizes the services of an independent compensation consultant who does not provide any other services to the Corporation and has the authority to retain any advisor it deems necessary to fulfill its obligations. - The Corporation's equity compensation plans do not permit repricing of previously granted stock options without stockholder approval. - The Corporation has not authorized any multi-year guaranteed bonuses. - The Corporation does not provide tax "gross-ups" on severance payments or perquisites.